Location: Houston, TX, United States,

 Special Instructions to Applicants: All interested applicants must attach a cover letter and a resume in the Supporting Documents section of the application in a PDF format.
 Please note that the applicant tracking system does not convert attachments in Word format successfully.

-The ideal candidate has at least three years of experience facilitating the planning, organization, and execution of undergraduate orientation programs and activities that support the successful transition and integration of FGLI undergraduate students and families in the broader campus community.
-Candidates should also have supervisory experience, including providing guidance and support to student leadership teams.
+The ideal candidate has at least three (3) years of experience facilitating the planning, organization, and execution of undergraduate orientation programs and activities that support the successful transition of new undergraduate students by including parents and family members in our campus community.
+Experience as a supervisor, including providing guidance and support to student leadership teams, is also preferred.

-The expected hiring range for this position is between $52,000 and $56,000 annually, commensurate with qualifications.
+The expected hiring range is between $52,000 and $54,000 annually, contingent upon qualifications and experience.
+Requirements

 - Bachelor's degree

-- 2 years of related professional experience in a four-year college of university setting with some previous experience working in orientation or event planning specific to FGLI undergraduate students in a post-secondary academic setting
+- 2 years of related professional experience in a four-year college or university setting with some previous experience working in orientation or event planning specific to undergraduate students in a post-secondary academic setting.
+Additional related education may be substituted on an equivalent year for year basis for up to two years of the required experience.

-- Advanced knowledge of theories, including student development, learning, and identity development, and experience applying those frameworks professionally
+- Knowledge of theories, including student development, learning, and identity development and experience applying those frameworks professionally

-- Excellent communication and rapport-building skills and experience collaborating with faculty, staff, students, families, and administration
+- Strong communication and rapport building skills and experience collaborating with faculty, staff, students, families, and administration

 - Ability to multi-task and manage multiple projects with competing deadlines

-- Demonstrates understanding of the experiences of students in transition, the strategies necessary to facilitate their success, and the development of strategies and key interventions to support this student population
+- Demonstrates understanding of the experiences of students in transition and the strategies necessary to facilitate their success

-- Proven track record of successful support of diverse student populations, including but not limited to first-generation college students, low-income students, and underrepresented student populations
+- Experience and comfort working with diverse student populations, including but not limited to first generation college students, low-income students, and underrepresented student populations

-- Strong coaching and instructional skills, organizational abilities, attention to detail, and the ability to quickly assess the effectiveness of an intervention
+- Coaching and instructional skills, organizational abilities, attention to detail, and the ability to quickly assess the effectiveness of an intervention

-- Communicate and collaborate with residential college Magisters and college coordinators, creating a strong sense of communication between SSI and the residential colleges
+- Communicates and collaborates with residential college Magisters, college coordinators, Wellbeing, academic departments, Campus Life entities, and other campus resources as necessary to ensure students receive comprehensive support, including creating a strong sense of communication between First Year Programs and the residential colleges.

-- Provides oversight to FGLI web, social media, and marketing efforts, and creates / updates communication materials, forms, etc. as needed
+- Provides support with FYP web, social media, marketing efforts and update materials, forms, etc.

-- Participates in department and division assessment efforts
+- Participate in department and division assessment efforts.

 - Completes other duties as assigned

-- Identifies and advises students needing additional support and provides sustained individualized, holistic, developmentally appropriate coaching to assist in their academic, social, leadership, and interpersonal development
+- individualized, holistic, developmentally appropriate coaching to assist in their academic, social, leadership, and interpersonal development

-- Assists students in developing roadmaps for their success at the university, using varied strategies to facilitate the identification and implementation of their goals
+- Assists first and second year students in developing roadmaps for their success at the university, using varied strategies to facilitate the identification and implementation of their goals

-- Maintains an awareness of best practices in proactive/holistic advising, student success coaching, and the higher education/student affairs landscape, integrating these ideas into his / her advising practices
+- Maintains an awareness of best practices in proactive / holistic advising, student success coaching, and the higher education / student affairs landscape, integrating these ideas into their advising practices

-- Develops and leads student success interventions, workshops, and other programs aimed at facilitating the transition to college
+- Assists in developing student success interventions, workshops, and other programs aimed at facilitating the transition to college

 - Master's degree (preferably in college student personnel, counseling, student affairs, or a related field)